Donald Trump Says He Doesn’t Know Prince Andrew Despite Photos Showing Them Together

 — James Felton (@JimMFelton) December 3, 2019

-It’s been a rough few weeks for the disgraced British royal, whose relationship to late sex offender Jeffery Epstein has raised questions amid allegations from one of Epstein’s victims who has alleged she was instructed to have sex with the prince when she was just 17-years-old.
+It’s been a rough few weeks for the disgraced British royal, whose relationship to late sex offender Jeffery Epstein has raised questions amid allegations from one of Epstein’s victims.
+The alleged victim claimed she was instructed to have sex with the prince when she was just 17-years-old.
 Last month, Prince Andrew was reportedly “fired” from performing official duties by the Queen amid the current scandal.
 While his relationship to Epstein and the claims against him had caused controversy for months, things took a downward turn for the prince following a television interview last month where he struggled to explain his relationship with the late Epstein.

 The president has frequently claimed that he doesn’t know individuals involved in scandal.
-The claim has been made by President Trump frequently in regard to the current impeachment inquiry and investigation into his actions with Ukraine.
+The claim has been made by President Trump in regard to the current impeachment inquiry and investigation into his actions with Ukraine.
 Per Axios, the president has claimed to not know at least seven people involved in the Ukraine scandal, including Lt.
 Col. Alexander Vindman, Former Ukraine Ambassador Marie Yovanovitch, and U.S. Diplomat to Ukraine Bill Taylor.